StorefrontCloud/help-storefrontcloud-io/docs/guide/cli-tool/command-cp.md

 # Transfer files and directories between localhost and containers

-To transfer files TO and FROM any POD in Your namespace please do use the following command:
+To transfer files TO and FROM any POD in your namespace please use the following command:

 ```
 node scripts/cli.js cp api:var/catalog.json catalog-copy.json